4321ba/Galaxy_Jukebox/gui/README.md

 (It's qt, isn't it :D?)

 You can choose a single, or multiple input files, and an output file (if you chose a single input file) or an output path (if you chose multiple input files).
+The output file may have the .nbs extension, you can safely ignore/delete that, the correct extension (.schem) will be added.
 The chosen files/path will be printed on the right.
 The 2 options available are the same as for the command line program (and choosing different options should change the image):

 Use redstone lamp: whether or not to place redstone lamp next to the note block (it looks cooler with lamp, but playback performance may be compromised).